 - A distinctive bony lesion: dysplasia of the sphenoid bone or dysplasia or thinning of long bone cortex

-Neurofibromatosis type 1 (NF-1) is an autosomal dominant genetic disorder that causes tumors to grow on the covering of the nerves anywhere in the body at any time.
-The disorder affects 1 in 2,500 to 3,000 males and females of all races and ethnic groups.
+Neurofibromatosis type 1 (NF1) is an autosomal dominant genetic disorder that causes tumors to grow on the covering of the nerves anywhere in the body at any time.
+The disorder affects 1 in 2,500 to 3,000 males and females of all races and ethnic groups in the US.
 The NF-1 gene is located on chromosome 17.
+About half of people with NF1 inherit the condition form their parent, and the other half are the first in the families to have NF1.

 Other symptoms may include:

-- Large, soft tumors called plexiform neurofibromas, which may have a dark color and may spread under the surface of the skin
+- Large nerve tumors called plexiform neurofibromas.
+Some may feel soft, have a dark color, and spread under the surface of the skin, while others are internal and not visible.

 - Pain (from affected peripheral nerves)

-Neurofibromatosis type 2 (NF 2) is a disorder characterized by the growth of noncancerous tumors throughout the nervous system.
+Neurofibromatosis type 2 is a disorder characterized by the growth of noncancerous tumors throughout the nervous system.
 The most common tumors associated with neurofibromatosis type 2 are called vestibular schwannomas or acoustic neuromas.
-These are benign, usually slow-growing tumors that develop from the balance and hearing nerves supplying the inner ear.
+These are benign, usually slow-growing tumors that develop from the balance and hearing nerves within the inner ear.

-Neurofibromatosis 2 (NF 2) is distinguished by multiple brain and spinal tumors that can cause deafness, severe balance problems, facial nerve paralysis, spinal cord compression, swallowing difficulties or eye function complications. neurofibromatosis 1 and neurofibromatosis 2, share the same name, but are very different disorders
+Neurofibromatosis type 2 (NF2) is distinguished by multiple brain and spinal tumors that can cause deafness, severe balance problems, facial nerve paralysis, spinal cord compression, swallowing difficulties or eye function complications.
+Neurofibromatosis type 1 and neurofibromatosis type 2 share the same name, but are very different disorders caused by different genes.

-- Bilateral vestibular schwannomas (VS) (also known as acoustic neuroma)
+- Vestibular schwannomas (VS) in both ears (also known as acoustic neuroma)

-- Family history of NF2 (first degree family relative) plus:
+- Family history of NF2 (first-degree family relative) and unilateral VS:

 Individuals with the following clinical features should be evaluated for NF2: